 This summary is based on the current provisions of the Tax Act, the regulations thereunder in force at the date hereof, the current provisions of the Tax Treaty, and our understanding of the administrative and assessing practices of the Canada Revenue Agency published in writing prior to the date hereof.
 This summary takes into account all specific proposals to amend the Tax Act and Regulations publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof (the "Proposed Amendments") and assumes that any such Proposed Amendments will be enacted in the form proposed.
-However, no assurance can be given that any such Proposed Amendments will be enacted in the form proposed, or at all.
+However, no assurance can be given that any such Proposed Amendments will be enacted in the form proposed.
+However, no assurance can be given that any such Proposed Amendments will be enacted in the form proposed.
+However, no assurance in the form proposed, or at all.
 This summary does not otherwise take into account or anticipate any changes in law or administrative or assessing practices, whether by legislative, governmental or judicial decision or action, nor does it take into account tax laws of any province or territory of Canada or of any other jurisdiction outside Canada, which may differ significantly from those discussed in this summary.